HatTrickLabs/txt/README.md

 [dbo].[Person].[Birthdate] date
 ```
 ##### Notes:
-- Declaring, referencing and assignment of a variable requires the variable name be proceeded by a colon:
+- Declaring, assigning and referencing a variable requires the variable name be proceeded by a colon:
 	* Declaration: *{?var:myVar = $ }*
 	* Usage: *{:myVar}*
 	* Reassignment *{?:myVar = "hello"}*